LuminousLynx/search-query/search_query/query_analyzer/analyzer_README.md

 - query: the query object built within the file
 - platform: the search source where you want to perform the query (for now, only crossref and PubMed are accessible)

+### CoLRev

 If you decide to search with Crossref, Query Analyzer will use its yield estimation as Crossref does not support nested queries in its API.
 Yields for complex queries will be estimated with the help of DOI samples.
 Searching with PubMed will directly request the total yield of the given (sub-)query.

 **Please remember to always add "colrev" to the platform argument.
-Otherwise, the search will not work.
-Further search tools might be implemented in the future.**
+Otherwise, the search will not work.**

+To use the API of [Crossref](https://github.com/CoLRev-Environment/colrev/blob/main/colrev/packages/crossref/src/crossref_api.py): platform="colrev.crossref"
+To use the API of [PubMed](https://github.com/CoLRev-Environment/colrev/blob/main/colrev/packages/pubmed/src/pubmed_api.py): platform="colrev.pubmed"

+### other Environments

+Provide documentation for your implemented environment here.

 ## UI